Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 - Reviewed the `pp_regress_loc.R` code and fixed a bug where all regressions had the same result.
 Then merged it with the ore_sol branch via pull request.
 - Created a `.gitignore` file to exclude unnecessary and temporary files across multiple programming languages.
 - Managed repository maintenance tasks, including file cleanup (e.g., removal of `dummy.txt`) and merging three separate branches into the `main` branch.
-- Contributed to the writing and editing of the `contributions.md` documentation.
+- Contributed to the writing and editing of the `contributions.md` and `README` documentation.

 **Key commits**:

+- [`56cdf09`] Creating the  align sequences to have the ability to input any two files, with default files if none are given.
+- [`7f4f9c8`] Bug testing the align_seqs_better code and changing it so that it works from the /code directory,  instead of the main directory.
+- [`336cd13`]  Updated the code to resolve two issues: duplicate results appearing three times, and all results incorrectly sharing the same slope and intercept.
 - [`e1a8e86`] (HEAD -> main, origin/main) Updating the gitignore file so that it ignores files inside folders and adding a gitkeep to the results folder.
 Also cleaned up the repo (removing unnesesary files).
 - [`57bb06c`] Merge branch 'Mikael' into main.
 This included two other branches.
-- [`56cdf09`] Creating the  align sequences to have the ability to input any two files, with default files if none are given.
-- [`7f4f9c8`] Bug testing the align_seqs_better code and changing it so that it works from the /code directory,  instead of the main directory.
-- [`336cd13`]  Updated the code to resolve two issues: duplicate results appearing three times, and all results incorrectly sharing the same slope and intercept.
+- [`20b1c80`] Updating the README with the `pp_regress_loc` practical information.

 ---